A Look at 2014—

 The Spire Series

-BSA's Chamber Orchestra performs at First & Franklin Presbyterian Church's Spire Series with a free concert conducted by BSO Concertmaster Jonathan Carney on February 18 at 7pm.
-The work of BSA visual artists is also being exhibited in the Reid memroial Chapel from through February 13th.
+BSA's Chamber Orchestra has performed regularly at First & Franklin Presbyterian Church's Spire Series in free concerts conducted by BSO Concertmaster Jonathan Carney.
+The work of BSA visual artists has also being exhibited in the Reid Memorial Chapel.

-It’s our turn to collaborate with you!
-Join us for our favorite weekend of the year, March1-3 this year, to see our students perform!
-Guest conductors and choreographers prepare fantastic programming for the evening.
-Proceeds benefit the school and enable us to offer all of these great programs.
-Tickets range from $10-$350.
+It was our turn to collaborate with the community!
+On March1-3 guest conductors and choreographers prepared fantastic programming for the evening and our students were the stars!
+Proceeds from this critial fundraiser enable us to offer all of these great programs.

 A Russian Serenade with The Balanchine Trust & Andy Grams

-We're pleased to present the school's 2nd multi-disciplinary festival, A Russian Serenade, featuring a week of events centered on the academic and artistic work of students, this year celebrating Russian art and history.
-Featuring BSA dancers and musicians, the centerpiece will be Balanchine's Serenade set to Tchaikovsky's Serenade for Strings as well as works by Shostakovich and Rachmaninoff.
-Deborah Wingert, Régisseur from the Balanchine Trust, will set the ballet with Norma Pera, Dance Mistress.
-BSA alum Andrew Grams conducts.
-April 9 at 5 pm/April 10 at 7 pm.
-Tickets $5 & $10.
-The festival will also include a production of Chekhov's Three Sisters with BSA’s actors directed by Donald Hicken.
-April 2-4 & 8-11 at 7 pm/April 5 at 2 pm.
-Tickets $5 & $10.
+We were pleased to present the school's 2nd multi-disciplinary festival, A Russian Serenade, featuring a week of events centered on the academic and artistic work of students, this year celebrating Russian art and history.
+The centerpiece was Balanchine's Serenade set to Tchaikovsky's Serenade for Strings as well as works by Shostakovich and Rachmaninoff.
+Deborah Wingert, Régisseur from the Balanchine Trust, set the ballet with Norma Pera, Dance Mistress.
+BSA alum Andrew Grams conducted.
+The festival also included a production of Chekhov's Three Sisters with BSA’s actors directed by Donald Hicken.

 Maryland Historical Society

-For the 6th year, theatre and stage production students will work closely with the Maryland Historical Society and others to develop and then perform scenes looking at Maryland History.
+For the 6th year, theatre and stage production students are working closely with the Maryland Historical Society and others to develop and then perform scenes looking at Maryland History.
 This year’s partnership will look at the events in Maryland during the tumultuous years of 1813-1814 when our city, our capital, and even our union were under attack from forces both without and within.
-The research and development phase of this exciting program is underway with scenes to be ready in April and May for the community.
-Stay tuned at www.bsfa.org!
+Check out our website for details and dates in April & May.

 Over the years, BSA has been honored by visits from luminaries in the arts, including many alumni, who generously conduct master classes or workshops, often open to the public.
 Keep an eye out on our facebook page for news about who is in town and who is at BSA!